tlevine/urchin/readme.md

 To that end, Urchin supports the `-s <shell>` option, which instructs Urchin to invoke the test scripts with the specified shell; e.g., `-s bash`.
-(In addition, Urchin sets environment variable `TEST_SHELL` to the specfied shell.)
+(In addition, Urchin sets environment variable `TEST_SHELL` to the specified shell.)

 Note that only test scripts that either have no shebang line at all or